a-sit-plus/warden-supreme/docs/docs/index.md

 ensuring that only authentic, untampered apps can access a service in three simple steps:

 1. 📜 Define a policy on the back-end
-2. 🧩 Wire the Warden Supreme Verifier to two HTTPS endpoints
+2. 🔌 Plug the Warden Supreme Verifier into two HTTPS endpoints
 3. ✨ Create attested keys **and** have a certificate for them issued using five lines of code!

 This project consolidates